Matsés Medicine

 To an outsider, a Healing Forest forest might look like an unremarkable stretch of rainforest along a footpath to their farms, about a 10 to 15 minute walk away from their village.
 In the presence of a master Matsés shaman pointing out the medicinal plants, you realize in a moment that you are, in fact, surrounded by a constellation of medicinal plants cultivated by the Matsés healers for use in the treatment of a diverse range of ailments.
 The placement of the healing forest 10 to 15 minutes away from their villages is characteristic Matsés efficiency.
 If you have a sick child, you don’t want to have to travel 4 hours to find the remedy.'

-Dr. Christopher Herndon, President and Co-Founder of Acaté Amazon Conservation
+Dr. Christopher Herndon, President and Co-Founder of Acaté Amazon Conservation.

 The idea for the healing forests is not an outside concept, it is elaborated from similar traditional Matsés practices from when they first became settled after initial contact with the outside world in the 1970’s.